Channel Tagging System

 Services tagged `dev` have no version set restrictions:

-* Can push directly to `release` without promotion workflow
+* Can push directly to `release` without going through a promotion workflow.

 {% hint style="warning" %}

-**Use `dev` only for sandbox/development environments.** Production services should always use the `production` tag to enforce proper promotion workflows.
+**Use `dev` only for sandbox or development environments.** Production services should always use the `production` tag to enforce proper promotion workflows.

 {% endhint %}